 Will I still be able to access the catalogue?

 Yes, you will still be able to use Library Search throughout the system update.
-However, between 20 July and 5 August Library Search may display out of date information.
+However, between 20 July and 5 August Library Search may display out of date information, such as whether specific resources are available or on loan.
 If you require any assistance searching for Library resources please visit the Library Helpdesk, or email us at email@example.com and we will do our best to assist you.

 Will I still be able to borrow and return items?